 Every last Wednesday of August, the drab industrial town of Buñol, situated almost 38kms to the west of Valencia, experiences a soup of tomatoes on its narrow streets.
-A small town which is otherwise populated by mere 9,200 people is exploded by 50,000 people squishing over 150 millions of rotten tomatoes.
+A small town which is otherwise populated by mere 9,200 people is exploded by 50,000 people squishing over 150 million rotten tomatoes.

-La Tomatina can be conveniently tagged as the Spanish alternative to Holi - tomatoes act as proxy to the colours and bhaang to Sangria.
+La Tomatina can be conveniently tagged as the Spanish alternative to Holi - tomatoes act as a proxy to the colours and bhaang to Sangria.
 Zindagi Na Milegi Dobara has added to its razzmatazz.

 Here’s what you should know about the biggest food fight in the world.

 Hundreds of people from around the world dress up in clothes that they don’t wear again and wait for a signal, the firing of water cannon.
 No sooner does the whistle blow out, than the over-enthusiastic horde starts pelting tomatoes at each other.
 Large trucks maneuver through a crimson planet of people and spew tomatoes on the crowd.

 The food fight lasts for an hour (officially) and even in that short time, a sea of tomato ketchup brims the alleys of Buñol.
 A loud ceasefire in form of a siren swells the air, indicating the termination of the tomato fight.
 Even though the tomato fight stops, the celebration continues for 3-4 hours.
 The celebration includes much more than the pelting of tomatoes; it’s just another reason to dance and binge on some indecent, yet socially acceptable amounts of Sangria.